6 Tips for Planning a Group Vacation

 When going away with your friends, the chances are you’ll all have different budgets.
 While one of you might be able to afford a luxury five-star hotel right next to the beach, you must accommodate the less wealthy of the bunch.

 The best way to please everyone is to look out for the best deals.
-You might find that you can rent a whole apartment for less than fancy hotel suites or that if you book activities well in advance, you get twenty percent off.
+You might find that you can rent apartments for rent in bridgeport ct for less than fancy hotel suites or that if you book activities well in advance, you get twenty percent off.
 Have a look at Local Coupons for some excellent deals for your trip.

 2. Write a To-Do List